Stee-T/NARMAX/README.md

 # More about the algorithms

 ## Recursive Forward Orthogonal Least Squares Regression - rFOrLSR
 The rFOrLSR (described in the first section of the AOrLSR paper) is a recursive matrix form of the classical FOrLSR (Forward Orthogonal Least Squares Regression) algorithm.
 Thus, the double for-loop inside the FOrLSR is replaced by a single matrix operation, which is recursively updated.
-The matrix-form allows the large-scale BLAS-like or GPU-based optimizations offered by this library, while the recursivity flattens the FOrLSR’s complexity from quadratic in model length $n_r$ ( $O(n_r^2)$ ) to linear ( $O(n_r)$ ).
+The matrix-form allows the large-scale BLAS-like or GPU-based optimizations offered by this library, while the recursion flattens the FOrLSR’s complexity from quadratic in model length $n_r$ ( $O(n_r^2)$ ) to linear ( $O(n_r)$ ).
 Then, the remaining FOrLSR procedure is rearranged and vectorized, in addition to allowing to efficiently impose regressors (which is not a native FOrLSR feature).
 These optimizations greatly reduce its computational cost, allowing use it as node processing procedure in large search trees like the proposed arborescence.

 The (r)FOrLSR is a greedy algorithm selecting iteratively the regressors the most similar to the desired system output $\underline{y}$ to form the NARMAX model.
 After each regressor is added, to avoid describing the same system output information (aka $\underline{y}$ variance) repeatedly, the information is removed (via orthogonalization) from the remaining regressors in the dictionary of candidates $D_C$.
 The (r)FOrLSR is thus a greedy algorithm, since at each iteration, it takes the locally best choice, maximizing the increase in explained output variance without considering the global search space, which could contain shorter and/or lower validation error models.
 When a suboptimal choice is made, the following regressors are often chosen to compensate for that error, leading to poor models.
 For this reason, an arborescence spanning a large search space is proposed by my papers/library, see below.